astropy/astropy/docs/io/ascii/index.rst

 --------------

 `astropy.io.ascii` provides methods for reading and writing a wide range of ASCII data table formats via built-in :ref:`extension_reader_classes`.
-The ephemsis is on flexibility and ease of use.
+The emphasis is on flexibility and ease of use.

 The following formats are supported: